srikanthv0610/House_Price_Prediction/README.md

 # House_Price_Prediction

+**Why:** To estimate the house prices for helping people who plan to buy a house so they can know the price range in the future and plan their finance well.
+In addition, house price predictions are also beneficial for property investors to know the trend of housing prices in a certain location.

+**Steps:**
-Used the AmesHousing dataset [here](https://github.com/srikanthv0610/House_Price_Prediction/edit/main/Dataset) compiled by Dean De Cock.
+* Used the AmesHousing dataset [here](https://github.com/srikanthv0610/House_Price_Prediction/edit/main/Dataset) compiled by Dean De Cock.

-Apply Feature Transformation, Feature Selection and K-fold Cross Validation.
+* Apply Feature Transformation, Feature Selection and K-fold Cross Validation.

-Linear Regression to Predict the House Prices.
+* Linear Regression to Predict the House Prices.

 ## Feature Transformation
 * Check the columns with more than 15% missing values and drop them.